tc39/proposal-pattern-matching/README.md

 ### Variable Patterns

-A variable pattern is a "dotted ident": `foo`, `foo.bar`, etc., excluding those that are already primitives like `null`.
+A variable pattern is a "dotted ident": `foo`, `foo.bar`, etc., excluding those that are already primitives like `null`, and optionally prefixed by a `+` or `-` unary operator.

-The syntax is meant to align with Decorators, which does not allow `[]` access or other syntax by default.
+Issue: The syntax is meant to align with Decorators, which does not allow `[]` access or other syntax by default.

-Issue: Decorators allow `@(...)` to let you run arbitrary expressions to obtain a decorator.
+But Decorators allow `@(...)` to let you run arbitrary expressions to obtain a decorator.
 I think we do need to either define a similar escape hatch, or expand our grammar a little bit further.